IceBerge421/markdown-cv/index.md

 Anastasia Salter, Stuart Moulthrop, Mark Marino, David Ciccoricco, Chloe A. Milligan, **PS Berge**.
 (2022).
 "Adventures Through Twine & Space: Re-Imagining Geolocative IF Platforms".
 Presented in “Are We Platforms?
 Rethinking Pandemic Pedagogies of Electronic Literature” at the Electronic Literature Conference.
 Como, Italy.

 `2022`
-**PS Berge** (chair), Ryan Rose Aceae, Cass Zegura, Jack Murray (2022).
+**PS Berge** (chair), Ryan Rose Aceae, Cass Zegura, Jack Murray.
+(2022).
 “THERE IS NO ESCAPE: Roguelike Romance and Queer Discovery in *Hades*.”
 Presented in Opacity, Community, Discovery: Structures of Queer Visibility in Videogames at the 2022 Society for Cinema and Media Studies Conference.
 Chicago, IL.

 `2021`
 **PS Berge**.
 (2021).
 "Monster Power.
 Rebel Heart.
 Gay Sword.
 Queer Structures and Narrative Possibility in PbtA Tabletop Roleplaying Games."
 Presented at the International Conference on Interactive Digital Storytelling.
 December 7–10, 2021, Tallinn, Estonia.